 This shared work gets departments talking to each other and taking ownership of results together.
 Teams coordinate through one shared workspace where everyone can see how their work fits into the bigger picture.

-The five most common types include:
+The five most prevalent types include:

 - Process improvement projects: these initiatives optimize existing workflows to eliminate waste.
 Think of a logistics team redesigning dispatch routes to cut fuel costs.
 The outcome is reduced cycle times and lower operational costs.